terry-tong/vowel-counter/README.md

 # vowel-counter
-[Python] Quick tool to count how many vowels there are in a user's input.
+Quick tool to count how many vowels there are in a user's input.
 Case-insensitive.